- What is a Progressive Jackpot?

 - The Company reserves the right, for a reasonable period of time, to review your jackpot win to ensure its validity”.

-Basically the winner of a progressive jackpot may not get their winnings for some time, when they do they may be paid in installments instead of as a lump sum, and there is no option to avoid publicity (as there would be with a lottery win).
+Basically the winner of a progressive jackpot might not get their winnings for some time, when they did they might be paid in instalments instead of as a lump sum, and (pre GDPR) there was no option to avoid publicity (as there would be with a lottery win).

-Perhaps the most restrictive such clause to be found at a UK bingo site is in the terms and conditions at Cozy bingo sites, which say that progressive jackpots will be paid out at the rate of £1000 a week (so the best part of 20 years to pay out a million pound win) but this would only be a problem for anyone if any Cozy sites actually had any progressive jackpot slots available to play.
+Perhaps the most restrictive such clause to be found at a UK bingo site was in the terms and conditions at Cozy bingo sites.
+This stipulated that progressive jackpots would be paid out at the rate of £1000 a week (so the best part of 20 years to pay out a million pound win).

 Progressive slots play has both pros and cons.

 On the pro side, there’s the chance (although absolutely minuscule) of winning an unimaginably large sum.

 On the con side, there’s usually a worse return to player than non progressive slots.
 Even if there is not, quite a bit of the return will be tied up in the jackpot reducing the chance of coming out ahead with lesser wins.